Who this guide is for

 - Google Play Services (running in the background with broad permissions)

 This guide significantly reduces your attack surface but doesn’t eliminate it.
-If you have a higher threat profile — journalist, activist, someone who needs to work truly anonymously — GrapheneOS on a Pixel is the next step.
+If you have a higher profile — journalist, activist, someone who needs to work truly anonymously — GrapheneOS on a Pixel is the next step.

 Priority order